-In general, the best Android File Encryption app ought to have the basic features to encrypt files, app and app data in usual methods like Passcode, Pattern and Fingerprint.
-And it should supports a wide range of Android operation system and phone brands, whether the Samsung Galaxy Note 9 or the HTC One.
-And the most importantly, for me, I would like some free apps that have no ads inserted.
+In general, the best Android File Encryption app ought to have the basic features to encrypt files, app and app data in usual methods like Passcode, Pattern, and Fingerprint.
+And it should support a wide range of Android operation system and phone brands, whether the Samsung Galaxy Note 9 or the HTC One.
+And the most important, for me, I would like some free apps that have no ads inserted.

 Best Android file encryption apps I collected in 2018

 S.S.E (Secret Space Encryptor) is an all-in-one Android encryption app with the functions of managing passwords and encrypting files & texts.
 By using various strong algorithms like AES and RC6, it could protect your messages, notes, and file from any unwanted readers.

 To encrypt one file or folder is pretty simple, just open this app and go to File Encryptor, select file or folder, and tap Encrypt Dir.
 After input your password, the file/folder will be encrypted.